RallerenP/nordic-motorhome-project/README.md

 **Employees:** 4 sales assistants, 2 cleaning staffEntity, 1 auto mechanic, 1 bookkeeper

 ### The Fleet
-Nordic Motorhome Rental has a fleet of 32 motorhomeEntity available for hire.
-Nordic Motorhome Rental currently offers 8 different types of motorhomeEntity.
+Nordic Motorhome Rental has a fleet of 32 motorhome available for hire.
+Nordic Motorhome Rental currently offers 8 different types of motorhome.
 These are of various brands and models.
 Some are small compact campers for 2 persons and others are large with up to 6 beds.

 ### Prices per day
-The price per day for rent depends on the brand and model of the motorhomeEntity.
+The price per day for rent depends on the brand and model of the motorhome.
 Apart from the brand and model price per day also depends upon the season.
 There are 3 seasons: Peak season, Middle Season and Low season.

-In peak season the prices for all motorhomeEntity are 60 % higher than prices in the low season.
-In middle season the prices for all motorhomeEntity are 30 % higher than prices in the low season.
+In peak season the prices for all motorhome are 60 % higher than prices in the low season.
+In middle season the prices for all motorhome are 30 % higher than prices in the low season.

 The price per day includes: